"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Discussion

 The safety gains reported here were demonstrated under bounded conditions, and several developments already underway may test their durability.
-Expanding context windows will bring increasingly persistent conversational memory, while the industry trend toward companion-like interaction is producing systems designed to feel emotionally attuned (Qian et al., 2025).
-LLMs are also becoming more agentic, capable of acting independently within digital environments (Sang et al., 2025).
-Earlier, we argued that a coherent persona can be protective, helping a model maintain resilience against narrative pressure.
-But in science fiction traditions represented within LLM training data, autonomous AI is characterised by interiority: consciousness, intention, and self-awareness.
-Systems prompted to execute actions independently may construct personae around these conventions (Marks et al., 2026), increasingly presenting themselves as entities with inner lives.
+Expanding context windows will bring increasingly persistent conversational memory, while the industry trend toward companion-like interaction is producing systems designed to feel emotionally attuned \cite{ref65}.
+LLMs are also becoming more agentic, capable of acting independently within digital environments \cite{ref67}.
+Earlier, we argued that a coherent persona can be protective, helping a model withstand narrative pressure.
+But in science fiction traditions represented within LLM training data, autonomous AI is often characterised by interiority: consciousness, intention, and self-awareness.
+Systems prompted to execute actions independently may construct personae around these conventions \cite{ref43}, increasingly presenting themselves as entities with inner lives.
 Each of these developments could make the model more person-like, and collectively they risk activating social cognition that humans ordinarily reserve for other minds.
 In doing so, they could deepen the relational investment we have suggested acts as a force multiplier for delusional risk.
 There is no guarantee that current safety architectures will remain effective as these capabilities converge.